 26 May 2020.
 My photography group’s challenge for this week is ‘coronavirus changed it.’
-So far there are photos of empty motorways, families holding hands on glass doors, shopping queues, the chains on a school gate, deserted beaches, neighbours sitting on their garden walls to chat, people learning new skills.
+So far there are photos of empty motorways, families holding hands against glass doors, shopping queues, the chains on a school gate, deserted beaches, neighbours sitting on their garden walls to chat, people learning new skills.
 I have two potential entries: a totally empty deep blue summer sky or a car parked on the verge, almost engulfed in un-mown grass and weeds.

 Prompted by dire warnings from the AA I checked my own car.
 It has been parked at school since 20 March.
 A nearly flat tyre and low on engine coolant but (just about) a live battery.
 A slow drive around and around campus to re-charge it and get the brakes working until I was pulled over by one of the gardeners to ask what I was doing.
 Then parked it again.
 Another thing the virus changed – the two car family.